aryakghosal/HR-diversity-inclusion-analysis-PwC/README.md

 2. Most women employees are in junior positions so, the organizations can conduct a review of recruitment and hiring practices and provide access to training and development opportunities to help women develop the skills necessary to advance into higher-level positions.
 This could include mentorship and sponsorship programs, leadership development programs, and cross-functional training.

 3. The turnover percentage of the organization being 87%, the organizations can improve employee engagement by providing opportunities for career growth, creating a positive work environment, and providing recognition and rewards for good performance.
-The oragnization can also provide competitive compensation and benefits packages to attract and retain top talent.
+The organization can also provide competitive compensation and benefits packages to attract and retain top talent.
 This could include salary increases, bonuses, and benefits such as healthcare, retirement plans, and paid time off.
 The organizations should also conduct exit interviews to understand why employees are leaving.
 This can help identify any common issues or concerns that may be contributing to the high turnover percentage.

-4. Majority of the leavers for FY20 are from Operations and Sales & Sarketing departments, so the fact that a large number of employees are leaving these specific departments could suggest that there are issues within these areas of the business.
+4. Majority of the leavers for FY20 are from Operations and Sales & Marketing departments, so the fact that a large number of employees are leaving these specific departments could suggest that there are issues within these areas of the business.
 There may be problems with management, working conditions, or employee satisfaction that are causing people to leave.
 It may be worth investigating the reasons for the high turnover to identify and address any underlying issues.

 5. The fact that the average performance ratings for FY20 for female and male employees are very similar (2.42 for females and 2.41 for males) suggests that there may be gender equality in terms of performance within the company.
 This is a positive sign, as it suggests that the company is evaluating employees based on their actual performance, rather than any bias or stereotypes based on gender.
 However, there may be room for improvement in terms of employee performance, and it is important to be vigilant for potential biases that could impact the evaluation process.